ScilifelabDataCentre/Publications/README.md

 Publications
 ============

-A simple web-based publications reference database system.
+A web-based publications reference database system.

 See the [GitHub Publications wiki](https://github.com/pekrau/Publications/wiki) for the documentation, including How-to and Installation.